mmung3/point-of-sale/README.md

 ### User Stories
 Some examples include:
-- as a user, I want to add items that are on the catalogue to my current collection of items
+- as a user, I want to add products that are on the catalogue to my current collection of products
-- as a user, I want to remove items that I no longer wish to purchase
+- as a user, I want to remove products that I no longer wish to purchase
 - as a user, I wish to specify the amount of paper
 (or canvas) bags that I used in my purchase, with associated